anti-intelligence/ai/_pages/04_readinggroup.md

 ---
 <img src="/assets/development.jpg" alt="a picture of some development" width="1000"/>

 From the intellectual masterminds who brought you the critically acclaimed _Architecture and Utopia_ reading group comes a new reading group exploring Neil Smith's _Uneven Development: Nature, Capital, and the Production of Space_!
-Meeting every Monday beginning March 8th on Zoom.
+Meeting every Monday at 7pm EST beginning March 8th on Zoom.

 Sign up by emailing unevendevelopment [at] protonmail.com